zhaoshiji123/zhaoshiji123.github.io/_pages/about.md

 My research interest includes, LLMs and MLLMs safety, knowledge distillation, adversarial attack, adversarial robustness in machine learning.

 Please feel free to contact me if you are interested in any collaboration.
+My e-mail: zhaoshiji123@buaa.edu.cn.

 # 💻 Experience
 - *2022.09 - present*, Ph.D Student, the Institute of Artificial Intelligence, Beihang University (BUAA).